Staubgeborener/VirusTotalReporter/README.md

 VirusTotalReporter is compatible with __Python3__.

-You can get your [VirusTotal Public API Key for free](https://support.virustotal.com/hc/en-us/articles/115002088769-Please-give-me-an-API-key).
+You can get your [VirusTotal API Key for free](https://support.virustotal.com/hc/en-us/articles/115002088769-Please-give-me-an-API-key).

 ------------------